 Amy Lamb Amy is a solicitor in training with David Gray, she joined the Committee last year.
 She has been instrumental in setting up the legal advice service available to our members seeing women from WHiST if this easier for them.
 Amy has concentrated on Family Law over the past year and is committed to retaining the core values of WHiST.

-She came to Whist to join a Tai Chi course 16 years ago and she still does Tai Chi on a regular basis.
+Jeanette Telfer Chair.
+Jeanette has been involved with WHiST for 19 years.
+Jeanette’s career background was clerical and sales which came to an abrupt end several years ago due to spinal problems.
+She came to Whist to join a Tai Chi course 19 years ago and she still does Tai Chi on a regular basis.
 When she was well enough she enrolled on courses at Whist which helped her to manage her health conditions.
 She progressed on to a Volunteer skills course and started volunteering at Whist organising the Library.
-Due to the variety of tasks and the support of Whist she is now able to do a lot more.
-Her main duties are helping organise events at Whist, Office cover, and representing Whist at events outside of Whist.
+Due to the variety of tasks and the support of Whist she was able to do a lot more including helping to organise events at Whist, doing office cover, and representing Whist at events and strategic meetings outside of Whist.

 She became a Committee Member to support Whist staff as she considers it to be an invaluable organisation that she is proud to be part of.